 The rigorous SOC 1 Type II examination, which included detailed testing of BML’s controls, was performed by an independent licensed Certified Public Accounting firm that specializes in conducting SOC reports, PCI DSS Compliance, FISMA, NIST, and other regulatory information security assessments.
 The auditor examined BML’s controls related to network connectivity, firewall configuration, secure software development life cycle, computer operations, database access, data transmissions, backup, disaster recovery, physical security, as well as the on-boarding, handling, and administration of client health plans, and more.

-Request a SSAE 16 Report
+Request an SSAE 16 Report

 Copies of our most recent SSAE 16 report are available to current and prospective clients.
 To request a copy please contact:

-Senior Vice President of Accounting and Human Resources
+Vice President Accounting

 P.O.
 Box 1090